oliverpople/hootsuite-streams-clone/README.md

 # Hootsuite-streams-clone

-A simplified clone of hootsuite's dashboard streams.
+A simplified clone of Hootsuite's dashboard streams.

 ### Quality of Service Matrix